woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Bias_and_Variance_Trade_off.md

 ## Because,

 - <span style='color:orange'>The machine learning model is too complex;</span> It memorizes very subtle patterns in the training data that don’t generalize well.
-- The training data size is too small for the model complexity and/or contains large amounts of irrelevant information.
+- <span style="color:orange">The training data size is too small</span> for the model complexity and/or contains large amounts of irrelevant information.

 <br>